Artificially intelligent agents in the social and behavioral sciences: A history and outlook: Complexity science and game theory

 \subsection{Game-theoretic agents}

-The use of ABMs in political science~\cite{axelrod1984}, economics~\cite{abm_economics}, and, to some extent, anthropology~\cite{anasazi} usually rests on a game-theoretical foundation~\cite{textbook_in_economic_game_theory} assuming people make decisions by maximizing utility functions.
-When different time horizons clash in the agents' utility-optimization, we arrive at a \textit{social dilemma}---a situation where the agents are faced with a choice to behave selfishly (typically leading to higher profits in a short perspective) or prosocially (engaging in cooperative efforts to build society).
-The study of human cooperation from this perspective has evolved in peculiar ways, where different sub-communities of the field have split and later merged again.
+The use of ABMs in political science~\cite{axelrod1984}, economics~\cite{abm_economics}, and, to some extent, anthropology~\cite{anasazi} usually rests on a game-theoretical foundation~\cite{textbook_in_economic_game_theory}, assuming people make decisions by maximizing utility functions.
+When different time horizons clash in the agents' utility optimization, we arrive at a \textit{social dilemma}---a situation where the agents are faced with a choice to behave selfishly (typically leading to higher profits in the short term) or prosocially (engaging in cooperative efforts to build society).
+The study of human cooperation from this perspective has evolved in peculiar ways, with different sub-communities within the field splitting and later merging again.
 In the 1980s, the inspiration came from population biology~\cite{maynard_smith}, with the sedentary transition of human prehistory as the explanandum~\cite{boehm}.
-In the early 1990s, the mathematics of complexity emerging from simplicity was a main driving force of the research~\cite{nowak_may}.
+In the early 1990s, the mathematics of complexity emerging from simplicity was a major driving force in research~\cite{nowak_may}.
 In parallel to these developments, social dilemmas have been studied in economics in several waves.
-Notably, starting from Fehr \textit{et al.}'s works on punishment and public goods~\cite{fehr2000cooperation}, the early 2000s saw an increased interest in behavioral economics experiments about free riding and the over-exploitation of shared resources.
+Notably, starting with Fehr \textit{et al.}'s work on punishment and public goods~\cite{fehr2000cooperation}, the early 2000s saw increased interest in behavioral economics experiments on free-riding and the over-exploitation of shared resources.
 Some of these experiments have mixed human and bot populations, like Fig.~\ref{fig:ill}C, usually with fairly simple rule-following bots~\cite{march2021strategic}.
 These usually present ways bots can improve team performance~\cite{vaccaro2024when}.
-For example, Shirado and Christakis show the ability of randomly behaving bots to push human participants out of local optima, toward better performance, in a color-coordination game~\cite{shirado_christakis}.
+For example, Shirado and Christakis show that randomly behaving bots can push human participants out of local optima and toward better performance in a color-coordination game~\cite{shirado_christakis}.